Close×

 Site-Specific Art in Petite Nation

 Every two years, art comes to life outdoors in the villages of Petite Nation.
-The site-specific art symposium, coordinated by the Centre d’exposition Napoléon-Bourassa, invites the public to watch professional artists at work right in the heart of the host village.
-Inspired by the identity of the place, the works take shape before visitors’ eyes and enrich the region’s cultural landscape for years to come.
+The site-specific art symposium, coordinated by the Centre d’exposition Napoléon-Bourassa, invites the public to discover professional artists at work right in the heart of the host village.
+Inspired by the identity of the place, the creations take shape before visitors’ eyes and enrich the region’s cultural landscape in a lasting way.

 Together Naturally